ThomasJannaud/appengine_python_skeleton/README.md

 - localhost:8080?name=Thomas
 - localhost:8080/contact

-On the next runs, you only need `python main.py`.
 The nice thing about Flask is that you can update your HTML templates or your Python code and Flask should take the changes into account without restarting the server.

 ## Deploy